nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 - **2a.** The `index` is of invalid format (not a positive integer).
   - **2a1.** The system displays an error message:
     ```
     Invalid command format!
-    favourite: Marks a person as a favourite or sorts all favourite persons to the top of the list.
-    Two usage formats are supported:
-    1. To mark a person as favourite: Specify the index of the person in the displayed list.
+    birthday: Edits the birthday of the person identified by the index number used in the last person listing.
+Existing birthday will be overwritten by the input.
-       Parameters: INDEX (must be a positive integer)
+    Parameters: INDEX (must be a positive integer) b/[BIRTHDAY]
-       Example: favourite 1
+    Example: birthday 1 b/2001-12-12
-    2. To sort all favourite persons to the top: Use the command without any parameters.
-       Example: favourite
     ```
   - **2a2.** The Salesperson corrects the `index` and reissues the command.
   - **Use case resumes from Step 2.**